WordPress/gutenberg/packages/scripts/README.md

 ## Automatic block.json detection and the source code directory

 When using the `start` or `build` commands, the source code directory ( the default is `./src`) and its subdirectories are scanned for the existence of `block.json` files.
 If one or more are found, they are treated a entry points and will be output into corresponding folders in the `build` directory.
 This allows for the creation of multiple blocks that use a single build process.
-The source directory can be customized using the `--webpack-src-dir` flag.
+The source directory can be customized using the `--webpack-src-dir` flag and the output directory with the `--output-path` flag.

 ## Updating to New Release